 New York settles with sellers of 'fake' online followers, 'likes'

-NEW YORK: New York's attorney general on Wednesday said she has resolved a probe into a group of Colorado companies that once sold fake followers, "likes" and views on social media platforms, in the first U.S. settlement to deem such sales illegally deceptive.
+NEW YORK: New York's attorney general on Wednesday (Jan 30) said she has resolved a probe into a group of Colorado companies that once sold fake followers, "likes" and views on social media platforms, in the first US settlement to deem such sales illegally deceptive.

 James said the endorsements from computer-operated "bot" accounts pretending to express genuine opinions of real people deceived social media users by making those endorsed appear more popular or influential.
 She said it also deceived the online platforms that prohibited such activity.